mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 To disable reading time for a post, add `read_time: false` to its YAML Front Matter to override what was set in `_config.yml`.

-`words_per_minute` can also be adjusted per-page basis by adding to its YAML Front Matter.
+`words_per_minute` can also be adjusted on a per-page basis by adding to its YAML Front Matter.
 This is useful for sites with multi-lingual content where you'd like specify a different value from the site config.

 ```yaml
 words_per_minute: 250